enisn/AutoFilterer/docs/generators/AutoFilterer Generators.md

   }
   ```

-  BookFilter source code looks like:
+  In the decleration, BookFilter source code looks like:

   ```csharp
   public partial class BookFilter : PaginationFilterBase